uviclibraries/podcasting/next-level-audacity.md

 **Tips**: remember to use CTRL/CMD + Z to undo any unwanted changes.
 Closing Audacity will remove the saved Get Noise Profile.
 So, if you need to start again, and get a new noise profile, save your project, close Audacity, and reopen it.

-See the [Audacity Manual page on Noise Reduction](https://manual.audacityteam.org/man/noise_reduction.html) for more details.
+**More info**: see the [Audacity Manual page on Noise Reduction](https://manual.audacityteam.org/man/noise_reduction.html) for more details.

 ## Normalize

 **Purpose**: The Normalize effect, among other things, sets the same peak amplitude (volume) within a track, or selection of a track.
-Think of it as "regularizing" the loud and quiet sections within an audio track.
+You can apply this effect to multiple tracks (or all your tracks) to make sure that they all have the same peak level.

-This effect is different than [Amplify](https://manual.audacityteam.org/man/amplify.html), and is very helpful in cases where you have, for example, conducted an interview with someone who speaks inconsistently: they are quiet sometimes, then suddenly loud for a while, but throughout the whole recording.
+This effect is different than [Amplify](https://manual.audacityteam.org/man/amplify.html), and is very helpful in cases where you have, for example, multiple interview and music tracks, each with their own amplification levels (loudness), and you want them to all have the same peak levels.

-Or, maybe both you and the interviewee burst out laughing, which created a spike in volume that you want to reduce, relative to the rest of the track.

 **Menu location**: Effect > Volume and Compression > Normalize...